Skip to content

 Frequently asked questions

-Does Montrose require Class 4 shingles for new roofs or repairs?
+Does Montrose require Class 4 impact-resistant shingles?

 When is hail season in Montrose?